Shubh Mangal Saavdhan

-Shubh Mangal Saavdhan is a 2017 Indian Hindi-language romantic comedy film directed by R. S. Prasanna and produced by Krishika Lulla and Aanand L. Rai.
-Starring Ayushmann Khurrana and Bhumi Pednekar, it is the remake of the director's own Tamil film Kalyana Samayal Saadham (2013).
-Released on 1 September 2017, the film revolves around Mudit Sharma, who is about to get married, on how he deals with his erectile dysfunction with his fiancé and family.
+Shubh Mangal Saavdhan is a 2017 Indian Hindi-language romantic comedy film directed by R. S. Prasanna, written by Hitesh Kewalya, and produced by Krishika Lulla and Aanand L. Rai.
+Starring Ayushmann Khurrana and Bhumi Pednekar, it is a remake of Prasanna's own Tamil film Kalyana Samayal Saadham (2013).
+Released on 1 September 2017, the film revolves around Mudit Sharma, who is about to get married, on how he deals with his erectile dysfunction (Note: Referred to euphemistically in the film itself through myriad of metaphors and as "performance anxiety", which is factually a distinct condition than erectile dysfunction in general.) with his fiancé and family.

 At the 63rd Filmfare Awards, Shubh Mangal Saavdhan received 5 nominations, including Best Actor (Khurrana), Best Actress (Pednekar) and Best Supporting Actress (Pahwa).

-A spiritual successor titled Shubh Mangal Zyada Saavdhan, also starring Khurrana in the lead and Pednekar in a cameo appearance, was released on 21 February 2020.
+A spiritual successor titled Shubh Mangal Zyada Saavdhan, also starring Khurrana in the lead and Pednekar in a cameo appearance, was released on 21 February 2020; based on an original story and script, written once again by Kewalya, it marked his directorial debut.

 Plot

 The story is about Mudit Sharma, a Delhi boy with a marketing job, and Sugandha Joshi, a Gurgaon girl whom Mudit falls in love with.
 Shy by nature, Mudit tries all possible ways to talk to Sugandha but fails.
 Finally, he decides to send her an online marriage proposal.
 When the two finally meet, they feel the sparks and decide to take it to the next level.
 Sugandha takes her time deciding whether to accept the proposal and later calls it her first major decision for her own life.
 A formal marriage proposal is exchanged between their families.

 When Sugandha's parents are out of town, Mudit and Sugandha try getting intimate and when they finally reach the bed, a visibly uncomfortable Mudit declares that he needs to use the washroom.
 But when he returns, he gets dressed and makes for the main door.
-When a concerned Sugandha asks him about this sudden change of plans, he simply hints at his problem with the help of a biscuit, getting Sugandha to realize that he is facing a bout of erectile dysfunction.
+When a concerned Sugandha asks him about this sudden change of plans, he simply hints at his problem with the help of a biscuit and tea, getting Sugandha to realize that he is facing a bout of erectile dysfunction (the condition is referred to only euphemistically in the film itself with metaphors like this one, and as misleading euphemism "performance anxiety", an overlapping but generally distinct condition, by a vet character).

 Mudit and Sugandha try different ways to solve the problem but fail, and when Mudit comes face to face with the reality of his impending marriage, he decides to cancel it.
 They argue.
 Now deeply in love, Sugandha refuses to cancel the wedding and says she will expect him and his baaraat (wedding procession) at the venue.